 People with lactose intolerance can check the ingredients on food labels for lactose on food products to avoid their use.

-Some people with lactose intolerance can tolerate some amounts of milk and milk containing products and may not need to avoid them completely.
+Some people with lactose intolerance can tolerate some milk and milk-containing products and may not need to avoid them completely.

 Enhancing Healthcare Team Outcomes

-The diagnosis and management of lactose intolerance is with an interprofessional team that includes a nurse practitioner, primary care provider, pediatrician, gastroenterologist and an allergist.
+The diagnosis and management of lactose intolerance are with an interprofessional team that includes a nurse practitioner, primary care provider, pediatrician, gastroenterologist, and allergist.
 Lactose intolerance is commonly confused with milk allergy.
-Lactose intolerance is a gastrointestinal disorder while milk allergy is an autoimmune reaction against certain milk proteins.
-Milk allergy is life-threatening and presents early in infancy while Lactose intolerance usually presents in adolescence or early adulthood.
+Lactose intolerance is a gastrointestinal disorder, while milk allergy is an autoimmune reaction against certain milk proteins.
+Milk allergy is life-threatening and presents early in infancy, while Lactose intolerance usually presents in adolescence or early adulthood.
 It is important to educate the patient that when they have lactose intolerance, they should always check the ingredients on food labels for lactose on food products to avoid their use.
-However, some people with lactose intolerance can tolerate some amounts of milk and milk containing products and may not need to avoid them completely.
-Prolong avoidance of milk in people with lactose intolerance can result in calcium and vitamin D deficiency. (level V)
+However, some people with lactose intolerance can tolerate some milk and milk-containing products and may not need to avoid them completely.
+Prolong avoidance of milk in people with lactose intolerance can result in calcium and vitamin D deficiency. [level 5]